tomrobin-teschner/dotify/README.md

 ## Introduction

-The goal of this program is to take an input from the command line, either by piping the output of a program through the parser or by listening to the output of a program and format the output according to specific rules that are defined through a JSON input file.
+The goal of this program is to take an input from the command line, either by piping the output of a program through the parser or by listening to the output of a program, and format the output according to specific rules that are defined through a JSON input file.

 ## Installation

-To compile the praser, simply run
+To compile the parser, simply run

 ```bash
 make